Battle of Ulundi: Battle

-Battalions with Regimental Colours now uncased them; the band of the 13th Light Infantry struck up and the 5,317-man strong 'living laager' began its measured advance across the plain.
-No Zulus in any numbers had been sighted by 8 a.m., so the Frontier Light Horse were sent forth to provoke the enemy.
-As they rode across the Mbilane stream, the entire Zulu in Gobamkhosi regiment rose out of the grass in front of them, followed by regiment after regiment rising up all around them.
+Battalions with Regimental Colours uncased them; the band of the 13th Light Infantry struck up and the 5,317-man strong 'living laager' began its measured advance across the plain.
+No Zulus in any numbers had been sighted by 8:00 a.m., so the Frontier Light Horse were sent forth to provoke the Zulu.
+As they rode across the Mbilane stream, the Zulu inGobamkhosi regiment rose out of the grass in front of them, followed by regiment after regiment rising up all around them.
 The Zulu Army under the command of umNtwana Ziwedu kaMpande - around 12,000 to 15,000 strong, now stood in a horseshoe shape encircling the north, east and southern sides of the square.
 A Zulu reserve force was also poised to complete the circle.
 The Zulu ranks stood hammering the ground with their feet and drumming their shields with their assegais.
-They were made up of both veterans and novices with varying degrees of confidence.
-The mounted troops by the stream opened fire from the saddle in an attempt to trigger a premature charge before wheeling back to gallop through the gaps made in the infantry lines for them.
-As the cavalry cleared their front at about 9 a.m., the four ranks of the infantry with the front two kneeling, opened fire at 2,000 yards into the advancing Zulu ranks.
+They were made up of veterans and novices with varying degrees of confidence.
+The mounted troops by the stream opened fire from the saddle to trigger a premature charge before wheeling back to gallop through the gaps made in the infantry lines for them.
+As the cavalry cleared their front at about 9:00 a.m., the four ranks of the infantry with the front two kneeling, opened fire at 2000 yd into the advancing Zulu ranks.
 The pace of the advance quickened and the range closed between the British lines and the Zulus.
 The British were ready and the Zulu troops faced concentrated fire.
 Zulu regiments had to charge forward directly into massed rifle fire, non-stop fire from the Gatling guns and the artillery firing canister shot at point-blank range.